maha122/React-Simple-Functional-Form/README.md

 This project serves as a hands-on example of how to build reusable and interactive components using React, emphasizing key concepts like component-based architecture, state management, and event handling.
 Additionally, it integrates basic HTML and CSS for layout and styling, making the project visually appealing and functional.

-Tech Stack -
+**Tech Stack** -
-React: For building the user interface and managing state.
+React: For building the user interface and managing state.<br/>
-JavaScript (JSX): For creating dynamic and interactive components.
+JavaScript (JSX): For creating dynamic and interactive components.<br/>
-HTML & CSS: For structuring and styling the application
+HTML & CSS: For structuring and styling the application.<br/>

-Outcomes -
+**Outcomes** -
-Understanding React's component-based architecture.
+Understanding React's component-based architecture.<br/>
-Implementing modals and forms in a React application.
+Implementing modals and forms in a React application.<br/>
-Managing local state and updating the UI dynamically.
+Managing local state and updating the UI dynamically.<br/>
-Gaining experience with HTML, CSS, and React integration.
+Gaining experience with HTML, CSS, and React integration.<br/>